tvolchko/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+        .map returns a new array after it cycles through mutating the data in some way.
+Useful for collecting only one part of the data or modifying it
+        .reduce returns a single value after cycling through the array.
+Useful for sums .filter returns a new array of data the meets a conditional.
+Useful for searching for all entries with a specific piece of data

 2. Explain the difference between a callback and a higher order function.
+        Higher oder function is one that accepts a function as an argument Callback function is one that is used as an argument

 3. Explain what a closure is.
+        When a nested function reaches out to a parent function for a value

 4. Describe the four principles of the 'this' keyword.
+        window: error returns the entire window object
+        implicit: binds to the object to the left of the dot once called
+        explicit: directly bound using .call, .apply, or .bind
+        new: used with a constructor, binds to the object being created

 5. Why do we need super() in an extended class?
+        To pass key/values to the parent constructor

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions